-'(c) compensating offshore generation plant operators in an offshore bidding zone if access to interconnected markets has been reduced in such a way that one or more transmission system operators have not made enough capacity available on the interconnector or the critical network elements affecting the capacity of the interconnector, resulting in the offshore plant operator not being able to export its electricity generation capability to the market.'
+'(c) compensating offshore generation plant operators in an offshore bidding zone directly connected to an onshore bidding zone if access to interconnected markets has been reduced in such a way that one or more transmission system operators have not made enough capacity available on the interconnector or the critical network elements affecting the capacity of the interconnector, resulting in the offshore plant operator not being able to export its electricity generation capability to the market as expected without capacity reductions.
+On an annual basis, this compensation shall not exceed the total congestion income generated on interconnectors between the concerned offshore bidding zone and neighbouring bidding zones.'